-Henry Cowls - Britain's last true netmaker
+Henry Cowls - Britain's last true Netmaker

-In 1889, Henry Cowls began to produce nets for the huge Cornish fishing industry on the Cornish Lizard Peninsular.
+In 1889, Henry Cowls began to produce nets for the huge fishing industry on the Cornish Lizard Peninsular.
 Renowned for his skill and quality of netting, he saw an increase in demand from the horticultural sector, as it became fashionable to grow exotic fruits in the UK.
 In fact, in the early 1900s, Henry’s customer list read like a who’s who of landed gentry.